hyperdevs-team/morsa/README.md

 ## How to use
 🚧🚧🚧🚧🚧
-Morsa is verbose and easy to use, we made use of testing tags, text values or content descriptions to find our views inside a Jetpack Compose scope making use of the `ComposeContentTestRule` class.
+Morsa is verbose and easy to use.
+The library exposes function to find components based on testing tags, text values or content descriptions inside a Jetpack Compose scope making use of the `ComposeContentTestRule` class.

+First of all, you'll need to mark your components with either:
+* `Modifier.testTag(tag)`
+* `Modifier.contentDescription(contentDescription)`
+Or just be sure that you can find them with a given text so Morsa can find them.

-First of all we need to declare our `MorsaScreen` targeting our desired views.
-These can be done using 3 methods:
+Then, in our test class we need to declare a `MorsaScreen` targeting the components that compose our screen.
+The components can be identified using the following functions:
-- `withTag` which will search in your Compose view hierarchy for a component tagged with `Modifier.testTag(value)`.
+* `withTag(tag)` will search in your Compose component hierarchy for a component tagged with `Modifier.testTag(tag)`.
-- `withText` which will search in your Compose view hierarchy for a component with the given text.
+* `withText(text)` will search in your Compose component hierarchy for a component with the given text.
-- `withContentDescription` which will search in your Compose view hierarchy for a component tagged with `Modifier.contentDescription(value)`.
+* `withContentDescription(contentDescription)` will search in your Compose component hierarchy for a component marked with `Modifier.contentDescription(contentDescription)`.

 ```kotlin
 class LoginMorsaScreen(testRule: ComposeContentTestRule) : MorsaScreen<LoginMorsaScreen>(testRule) {